Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 Zinc is needed for our cell division as well as for protein synthesis and the maintenance of our bones.
 Zinc is also essential for optimal testosterone levels, which influence muscle growth.
 The formation of testosterone is dependent on an enzyme containing zinc, so zinc has a significant influence on the body's testosterone supply [16].

 A study has shown that the participating male subjects, aged 20 to 40 years, could benefit from zinc.
-All participants suffered from infertility (of unknown origin).
-Oral intake increased both plasma testosterone and dihydrotestosterone levels, as well as sperm count.
-In the study, men were divided into two groups: those with low and those with normal testosterone levels.
-In the group with low levels, testosterone increased on average by 54%, dihydrotestosterone by 30% and sperm count by 150%.
-In the group with normal levels, testosterone increased on average by 8%, dihydrotestosterone by 20%, and sperm count by 171%[17].
+All participants suffered from infertility of unknown origin.
+Oral intake increased both plasma testosterone and dihydrotestosterone levels, as well as sperm count[17].

 Food containing zinc

-Since meat not only has large amounts of zinc, but also has very good bioavailability, it serves as a very efficient source to meet our needs.
+Most of the zinc in our nutrition is absorbed through the consumption of meat.
+Meat not only contains large amounts of zinc, but also has a very good bioavailability.
 Even though there are other foods that contain similar amounts of zinc as meat, the intake of zinc from meat can still not be replaced one-to-one.
 However, more and more people are reducing their meat consumption or even doing without it altogether.

 The challenge of antinutrients